mortendahl/mortendahl.github.io/_drafts/secret-sharing-part2.md

     return shares
 ```

-Notice however that it differs in how the shares (as values of the polynomial) are found: Shamir's scheme uses `evaluate_at_point` while the packed uses `interpolate_at_point`.
+Notice however that they differ slightly in how the shares are computed: Shamir's scheme uses `evaluate_at_point` while the packed uses `interpolate_at_point`.
 The reason is that the sampled polynomial in the former case is in *coefficient representation* while in the latter it is in *point-value representation*.

 Specifically, we often represent a polynomial `f` of degree `N` by a list of `N+1` coefficients `a0, ..., aN` such that `f(x) = (a0) + (a1 * x) + (a2 * x^2) + ... + (aN * x^N)`.
 This representation is convenient for many things, including efficiently evaluating the polynomial at a given point using e.g. [Horner's method](https://en.wikipedia.org/wiki/Horner%27s_method).

 However, every such polynomial may also be represented by a set of `N+1` point-value pairs `(p0, v0), ..., (pN, vN)` where `vi = f(pi)` and all the `pi` are distinct.
-And evaluating the polynomial at a given point is still possible, yet now requires a more involved *interpolation* procedure that is typically less efficient, at least unless some preprocessing is performed.
+Evaluating the polynomial at a given point is still possible, yet now requires a more involved *interpolation* procedure that is typically less efficient, at least unless some preprocessing is performed.

-At the same time, the point-value has several advantages over the coefficient representation, one of them being that the same `N+1` degree polynomial may be represented by *more than* `N+1` pairs... **TODO**
-Note that same `N+1` degree polynomial may also be represented using *more than* `N+1` pairs in the point-value representation.
-In this case there is some redundancy in the representation, that we may for instance take advantage of in secret sharing (to reconstruct even if some shares are lost) and in coding theory (to decode correctly even if some errors occur during transmission).
-This would not be possible in the coefficient representation, since adding more (non-zero) coefficients increases the degree.
-However, in point-value representation it is, since the pairs are technically speaking defining the *least degree* polynomial `g` such that `g(pi) == vi`.
-The reason we can use to two representations somewhat interchangible is that if the pairs where generated by a `N+1` degree polynomial `f` then we are guaranteed that `g == f`.
+But the point-value representation also has the advantage that a degree `N` polynomial may be represented by *more than* `N+1` pairs.
+In this case there is some redundancy in the representation that we may for instance take advantage of in secret sharing (to reconstruct even if some shares are lost) and in coding theory (to decode correctly even if some errors occur during transmission).

+The reason this works is that the result of interpolation on a point-value representation with `N+1` pairs is technically speaking defined with respect to the *least degree* polynomial `g` such that `g(pi) == vi` for all pairs in the set, which is [unique](https://en.wikipedia.org/wiki/Polynomial_interpolation#Uniqueness_of_the_interpolating_polynomial) and has at most degree `N`.
+This means that if two point-value representations are generated using the same polynomial `g` then interpolation on these will yield identical results, even when the two sets are of different sizes or use different points, since the least degree polynomial is the same.

+It is also why we can use the two representations somewhat interchangeably: if a point-value representation with `N+1` pairs where generated by a degree `N` polynomial `f` then the unique least degree polynomial agreeing with these must be `f`, making interpolation injective. **todo**

 # Fast Fourier Transform

-Indeed, our current implementation of the packed scheme relies on the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) (FFT) over finite fields (also known as a [Number Theoretic Transform](https://en.wikipedia.org/wiki/Discrete_Fourier_transform_(general)#Number-theoretic_transform)) whereas the typical implementation of Shamir’s scheme only needs a simple evaluation of polynomials.
+With the two presentation of polynomials in mind we move on to how the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) (FFT) over finite fields -- also known as a [Number Theoretic Transform](https://en.wikipedia.org/wiki/Discrete_Fourier_transform_(general)#Number-theoretic_transform) (NTT) -- can be used to perform efficient conversion between them.
+And for me the best way of doing this is through an example that can later be generalised into a algorithm.

 ## Walk-through example

-**todo swap w and v throughout**

-Recall that all our computations happen in a prime field `Z_Q` for some prime `Q`; in this example we'll use `Q = 433`, which order `Q-1` is divisible by both `4` and `9`: `Q-1 == 432 == 4 * 9 * 12`.
+Recall that all our computations happen in a prime field determined by a fixed prime `Q`; in this example we will use `Q = 433`, who's order `Q-1` is divisible by both `4` and `9`: `Q-1 == 432 == 4 * 9 * k` for `k = 12`.

-Assume then that we have a polynomial `A(x) = 1 + 2x + 3x^2 + 4x^3` of degree `N-1 == 3`.
-For readability we will write this as `A(x) = 1 + 2x + 3x2 + 4x3` instead, and represent it as a list of `N` coefficients.
+Assume then that we have a polynomial `A(x) = 1 + 2x + 3x^2 + 4x^3` over this field with `N == 4` coefficients, and hence of degree `N-1 == 3`.

 ```python
 A_coeffs = [ 1, 2, 3, 4 ]
 ```

-Our goal is essentially to turn this list of coefficients into a list of equal length of values `[ A(w0), A(w1), A(w2), A(w3) ]` for some points `w = [w0, w1, w2, w3]`.
+Our goal is to turn this list of coefficients into a list of values `[ A(w0), A(w1), A(w2), A(w3) ]` of equal length, for points `w = [w0, w1, w2, w3]`.

 The standard way of evaluating polynomials is of course one way of during this, which using Horner's rule can be done in a total of `Oh(N * N)` operations.

 ```python
 def horner_evaluate(coeffs, point):